 These particular craters are unusual in that they were not directly formed by a volcanic eruption.
 Instead, they were formed as the heat from the volcano caused steam to create indentations in the swampy ground.

-The craters surround a smaller pond known as Stakhólstjörn, and a path loops round the water so you can get a closer look at them.
-There are plenty of opportunities for bird watching in this tranquil spot, which is one of the most unique quiet places to go in all of Iceland.
+The craters surround a smaller pond known as Stakhólstjörn, and a path loops around the water so you can get a closer look at them.
+There are plenty of opportunities for bird watching in this tranquil spot, which is one of the most unique and quiet places to go in all of Iceland.
 After you visit, you’re sure to agree.

 Further inspiration for quiet places in Iceland